 Will the Zucchini fall off if it gets too big?

 This is actually an unexpected result of growing vertically!
-I didn’t realize that when the zucchini was growing on the ground, it blended in with the chipped wood and leaves and I often missed a zucchini.
-Suddenly, I had a baseball bat sized one hiding under all those leaves!
+I didn’t realize that when the zucchini was growing on the ground, it blended in with the chipped wood and leaves and I often missed one under the zucchini leaves.
+Suddenly, I had a baseball bat sized one hiding under all those enormous leaves!

 When it grows vertically, however, you can see the fruit hanging down very easily!
 So I find that I don’t have zucchini that is large enough to fall off.
-Unfortunately, you’ll still have situations like this photo where you go out of town and come back to an enormous zucchini on your vine.
+Unfortunately, you’ll still have situations like this photo where you go out of town and come back to an enormous fruit on your zucchini vines.
 That’s totally fine!
-As the stem grows, it becomes as large as it needs to be to support the fruit.
-So just like growing winter squash in a trellis or arch, the stem is thick enough to support the growth and I’ve never had one fall off the stem!
+As the stem grows, it becomes as large as it needs to be to support the weight of the fruit.
+So just like growing winter squash in a trellis or arch, the stem is thick enough to support the growth and I’ve never had one fall off the stem when I’ve used vertical growing!

 What do I do with huge zucchinis!?